jfernando02/Tetris-Assignment/README.md

 ## Features

-- Classic Tetris gameplay
+- Smooth Tetris Gameplay, with a potential future optional feature of discrete Tetromino movement.
-- High score tracking
+- High score tracking (In the works)
-- Configurable settings
+- Configurable settings (In the works)
+- AI Gameplay (In the works)
+- Multiplayer (In the works)
 - Splash screen on startup